 The Elder Scrolls games begin with the main character locked in prison for some reason or another with alarming frequency.
 Usually you're freed by the Emperor to aid him in some manner.
 Subverted for once in Skyrim, where instead of being locked up in prison, you're on your way to be executed.

 In Morrowind, there were three separate instances of nude Nord barbarians, as a result of them offending the witch they were escorting.
 Later spoofed in Tribunal when you found another nude Nord who was quite vocal about having never escorted a witch; he's nude because Mournhold is hot.

-Majik the liar who shows up in all games (either the original or his great great grandson) to make Fandom Nods and Take That comments about the fans and devs alike.
+M'aiq the liar who shows up in every game from Morrowind onwards (either the original or his great great grandson) to make Fandom Nods and Take That comments about the fans and devs alike.

-Video Game/Fallout features a running joke and Mythology Gag in the form of Harold, a FEV mutant with a tree called Bob (or is it Herbert?) growing out of his head.
-He shows up again in Video Game/Fallout2 and makes jokes and references to the first game.
-Finally in Video Game/Fallout3 He shows up again, completely mad from his 200 years of life and still very friendly.
+Fallout features a running joke and Mythology Gag in the form of Harold, a FEV mutant with a tree called Bob (or is it Herbert?) growing out of his head.
+He shows up again in Fallout 2 and makes jokes and references to the first game.
+Finally in Fallout 3 He shows up again, completely mad from his 200 years of life and still very friendly.

 Fallout: New Vegas also has Cass and a few other NPC's who will make jokes and snide remarks about events from the second game.

 News tickers during pre-mission cutscenes in the first two Splinter Cell games make mention of a US Army general named Fisk, who suffers his third heart attack in the first game, and then his fourth and final one in Pandora Tomorrow.

 Every single Dragon Quest game has a reference to "Puff Puff", at least in the Japanese version.
 It's seldom spelled out directly, but in most cases implied to be Marshmallow Heaven.